deepkh/legacy/README.md

 # Legacy code or articles

 Some legacy code or articles will place here.
 This means no logner support or maintain.
-But, still can ask me questions. :laughing: If something can help your product here, please don't forgot to add "deepkh deepkh@gmail.com" to your reference list. :blush:
+But, still can ask me questions.
+If something can help your product here, please don't forgot to add "deepkh deepkh@gmail.com" to your reference list. :laughing: :blush: :smile: